Evolving Threats: Why Deep Packet Inspection Is Critical for Intrusion Prevention

 Additionally, our next-generation IPS offers throughput speeds of up to 25 Gbps, so you don’t need to sacrifice performance for protection.
 So that malware hiding inside an image inside the PDF file you received attached to an encrypted email?
 Yeah, we can detect and block that.

-If you’d like to learn more about the IBM Protocol Analysis Module, attend the March 24 webinar “Breaking the Pattern: The Importance of Deep Packet Inspection for Intrusion Prevention.”
+If you’d like to learn more about the IBM Protocol Analysis Module, watch the on-demand webinar “Breaking the Pattern: The Importance of Deep Packet Inspection for Intrusion Prevention.”
 Not only will you learn more about PAM and how it works, but our IBM X-Force team will discuss specific examples of how PAM’s unique approach has protected against vulnerabilities months and even years before exploits were disclosed.